 The Divorce Court’s Authority to Issue Orders in Family Law Proceedings Outweighs The Public Policy in Favor of Open Competition

-The Wife, through her attorney, contended that the divorce court exceeded its jurisdiction by issuing the noncompetition family law order and that it did not have the authority to issue such an order in a divorce proceeding.
-In addition, she argued that the noncompetition family law order violated California’s strong public policy in favor of open competition.
-The Husband, through his attorney, countered that the relevant statutes in the Business and Professions Code do not specifically preclude the divorce court from issuing such a family law order, which it could do in line with its power to make any family law orders necessary to effect an equal division of the parties’ community property in a divorce.
+The Wife, through her divorce attorney, contended that the divorce court exceeded its jurisdiction by issuing the non-competition family law order and that it did not have the authority to issue such an order in a divorce proceeding.
+In addition, she argued that the non-competition family law order violated California’s strong public policy in favor of open competition.
+The Husband, through his divorce attorney, countered that the relevant statutes in the Business and Professions Code do not specifically preclude the divorce court from issuing such a family law order, which it could do in line with its power to make any family law orders necessary to effect an equal division of the parties’ community property in a divorce.
 The justices reasoned that B&P C § 16600 not only precludes contracts that restrict business or employment but also reflects the state’s policy favoring open competition.
 However, the panel found, the state has an equally important interest in ensuring that the parties’ community property is divided fairly and equally in divorce proceedings.
 The appellate court concluded that the state’s interests in fair and equal distribution of community property in a divorce outweighed public policy in favor of competition.
-Therefore, they determined, the trial court had the authority to make a noncompetition order against Wife in order to preserve the value of SBSC, as awarded to Husband.
+Therefore, they determined, the trial court had the authority to make a non-competition order against Wife in order to preserve the value of SBSC, as awarded to Husband.

-A Divorce Court May Make a Noncompetition Order to Preserve the Value of Goodwill
+A Divorce Court May Make a Non-competition Order to Preserve the Value of Goodwill

-The justices reasoned that noncompetition clauses are routinely made a part of the sale of a business or the dissolution of a corporation or partnership.
-These clauses are designed to protect the value of the goodwill of the business.
-In the same way, when a family law court awards a family business to one of the spouse in a divorce, it must determine whether the business includes goodwill and if so, it may make a noncompetition order to preserve the value of that goodwill as part of the value of the asset awarded to a spouse in the divorce.
+The justices reasoned that covenants not to compete are routinely part of the sale of a business or the dissolution of a corporation or partnership.
+These clauses protect the value of the goodwill of the business.
+In the same way, when a divorce court awards a family business to one spouse, the divorce court must determine whether the business includes goodwill.
+If so, the divorce court may order a covenant not to compete to preserve the goodwill awarded to a spouse in the divorce.
 The panel could find no prior California divorce case that had specifically authorized such an order, but found several out-of-state divorce cases that were largely in accord, such as Carr v.
 Carr (1985) 108 Idaho 684, in which the divorce court dealt with the sale of the family business, a truck stop, that was to be sold to third parties.
-When the husband objected to having a noncompetition clause included in the sale (because he wanted to open a truck stop on adjacent property after the divorce), the family law court ordered him to sign the documents.
+When the husband objected to having a covenant not to compete included in the sale (because he wanted to open a truck stop on adjacent property after the divorce), the divorce court ordered him to sign the documents.
 He did so and then appealed, but to no avail.
 The Idaho appellate court reasoned that the business had a goodwill component that would be protected by the noncompetition covenant and could be made a part of the divorce court’s judgment.
-The panel here agreed with the Carr court’s reasoning, but not with the other out-of-state divorce cases that had reached a different conclusion.
+The panel here agreed with Carr‘s reasoning.

-Noncompetition Orders Must Be Limited In Scope
+Non-competition Orders In a Divorce Must Be Limited In Scope